Shreeya-Bhattarai/fashion-outlier-detection/README.md

 # Outlier Detection on Fashion-MNIST using PCA, K-Means & t-SNE

 ## Objective
+This project was done as part of my advanced machine learning course.
 The goal of this project is to apply unsupervised machine learning techniques — PCA, K-Means Clustering, and t-SNE — to detect outliers in a modified Fashion-MNIST dataset.
 The aim is to understand how each model identifies unusual patterns and compare their performance in a high-dimensional image dataset.

 ## Dataset
 - Original Dataset - https://www.kaggle.com/datasets/zalando-research/fashionmnist